 The emails were obtained by The Epoch Times through a Freedom of Information Act request.

-It’s unclear whether Chinese officials ended up meeting with CDC officials, though Ma did ultimately travel to the United States.
+It’s unclear whether Chinese officials ended up meeting with CDC officials.

 Minutes from a Global NITAG Network (GNN) meeting that took place on Feb.
 24 and Feb.
 25 in 2020 show Ma presented during the meeting on off-label vaccinations in China.